-After describing reliability more generally, we will now zoom in on four narrower sub-notions of the topic and indicate how they can be applied in the development and evaluation of NLP bias measures. \paragraph{Inter-rater reliability} is concerned with the extent to which different independent raters agree in their ratings of a person (e.g., their behavior) or object (e.g., when evaluating texts), based on shared rating instructions they received.
+\emph{Inter-rater reliability} is concerned with the extent to which different independent raters agree in their ratings of a person (e.g., their behavior) or object (e.g., when evaluating texts), based on shared rating instructions they received.
 Thereby, the quality of the rating instructions (e.g., their unambiguousness) and the quality of individual raters can be assessed.
-Ideas inspired by inter-rater reliability have been used in NLP for example in the assessment of dataset annotation quality \shortcite{wong2022Interrater} and for assessing annotator idiosyncrasies \shortcite{amidei_identifying_2020}.
+Inter-rater reliability has been recognized as an important practice in NLP and computational linguistics early on \shortcite<e.g.,>{artstein_inter-coder_2008,bhowmick_agreement_2008,mathet_unified_2015}.
+Ideas inspired by inter-rater reliability have been used in NLP, for example in the assessment of dataset annotation quality \shortcite{wong2022Interrater} and for assessing annotator idiosyncrasies \shortcite{amidei_identifying_2020}.

-The concept has also inspired research on NLP gender bias: \shortciteauthor{du_assessing_2021} \citeyear{du_assessing_2021} compared the extent to which different word embedding bias measures agreed in their assessment of different language models.
-While we would instead see this as a clear example of the assessment of convergent validity (see section \ref{subsec:convergent-validity}) rather than of inter-rater reliability\footnote{Presumably, the authors conceive of the different bias measures as (the equivalent to human) independent raters which collectively received the instruction ``rate the biasedness of the model''.
+The concept has also inspired research on NLP gender bias: \shortciteauthor{du_assessing_2021} \citeyear{du_assessing_2021} compared the extent to which different word embedding bias measures agreed in their assessment of different models.
+While we would instead see this as a clear example of the assessment of convergent validity (see Section \ref{subsec:convergent-validity}) rather than of inter-rater reliability\footnote{Presumably, the authors conceive of the different bias measures as (the equivalent to human) independent raters which collectively received the instruction ``rate the biasedness of the model''.
 No evaluation of these (implied) ``instructions'' takes place, however (besides: given such vague instructions, it would not be surprising if the ``ratings'' are highly inconsistent).
-Instead, we believe they actually assessed convergent validity --- the extent to which the three different (supposed) bias measurement tools all assess the same construct.}, this illustrates two points: firstly, that the aforementioned ``translation step'' from human to NLP context (here: choosing different bias measures as the NLP equivalent to ``different human raters'') is subjective and secondly that psychometric concepts like inter-rater reliability (even if translated inconsistently across authors) can inspire valuable methodological investigations.
+Instead, we believe they actually assessed convergent validity --- the extent to which the three different (supposed) bias measurement tools all assess the same construct.}, this example illustrates two points: firstly, that the aforementioned ``translation step'' from human to NLP context (here: choosing different bias measures as the NLP equivalent to ``different human raters'') is subjective and secondly that psychometric concepts like inter-rater reliability (even if translated inconsistently across authors) can inspire valuable methodological investigations.